avdata99/test-mkdocs/README.md

 ```

 You can add as many languages as you want.
-All languages defined in the `site_name` configuration will be required for other multilanguage configurations.
+All languages will be required for other multilanguage configurations.

 Now define your URL related settings.